-- Identify, and demonstrate practically the roles and responsibilities associated with the stage management team. - Introduce the breadth & diversity of career opportunities within the wider industry. - Demonstrate teamwork and collaboration skills. - Demonstrate management skills and techniques in recording information, preparing reports and contributing to meetings. - Demonstrate a positive, professional and inquisitive approach, with empathy for the work of the creative process. - Consistently demonstrate safe working practices and an awareness of the risk assessment process. - Consider the ethics and values of practice (sustainability).
+- Enable the student to identify, and demonstrate practically the roles and responsibilities associated with the stage management team. - Enable the student to iIntroduce the breadth & diversity of career opportunities within the wider industry. - Enable the student to demonstrate teamwork and collaboration skills. - Enable the student to demonstrate management skills and techniques in recording information, preparing reports and contributing to meetings. - Enable the student to demonstrate a positive, professional and inquisitive approach, with empathy for the work of the creative process. - Enable the student to consistently demonstrate safe working practices and an awareness of the risk assessment process. - Enable the student to consider the ethics and values of practice (sustainability).